 Adaptive reprogramming of Nestin-expressing stem cells during regeneration

-In a second project, we have uncovered that ventricular zone-derived cells expressing the stem cell marker Nestin in the cerebellar cortex have the ability to change their normal fate (interneurons and glia) and become rhombic lip-derived granule cells in response to injury (Wojcinski, 2017).
+In a second project, we have uncovered that the mouse neonatal cerebellum has a large capacity to regenerate neurons killed around birth.
+In one study we demonstrated that Purkinje cells killed a day after birth can be replaced by proliferation of a rare population of immature Purkinje cells (Bayin, 2018).
+In a second series of studies we showed that ventricular zone-derived cells expressing the stem cell marker Nestin in the cerebellar cortex have the ability to change their normal fate (glia) and become rhombic lip-derived granule cells in response to injury (Wojcinski, 2017; Wojcinski, 2019; Yang & Joyner, 2019).
 Using genetic ablation (Cre/loxP) or irradiation of the early postnatal mouse brain to eliminate most of the granule cell precursors, we found a remarkable regeneration of the granule cells.
 Moreover, using genetic labeling and fate mapping (with FlpoER; see Fig. 4) we identified Nestin-expressing progenitors (NEPs) in the cortex that rapidly respond to the injury by expanding, migrating to the granule cell progenitor niche and adopting a granule cell molecular profile.
-Live imaging of fluorescently labeled-NEPs in slice cultures proved that NEPs migrate to the granule cell progenitor layer (Movie 3), and provides an in vitro assay to test candidate molecules that stimulate regeneration.
+We developed a method for live imaging of fluorescently labeled cells in slices of the developing cerebellum and used the approach to study aspects of proliferation and migration of granule cell precursors (Movie 2) and to image fluorescently labeled-NEPs to prove that NEPs migrate to the granule cell progenitor layer (Movie 3).
 A second population of NEPs responds to the injury by delaying production of interneurons and astrocytes, thus maintaining circuit cell proportions, and rescuing motor behaviors.
-RNA-seq and single cell-seq is being used to identify the signaling pathways, in addition to SHH, that underlie adaptive reprogramming of NEPs.
-Additional projects include determining whether NEPs in the adult cerebellum can be stimulated to replenish cells lost due to injury, and testing whether post mitotic neurons can be replenished at any embryonic or early postnatal stage.
+Most recently, single cell sequencing (scRNA-seq) was used to identify genes that underlie adaptive reprogramming of NEPs.
+We uncovered that the neurogenic transcription factor ASCl1 must be upregulated by gliogenic NEPs for them to change their fate to neurons (Bayin, 2021).
+Additional projects include determining whether NEPs in the adult cerebellum can be stimulated to replenish cells lost due to injury and testing the requirement of ROS signaling for driving adaptive reprogramming.

 - MRI surface rendering of developing mouse brain viewed from the back showing how the cerebellum folds and grows from 1 to 11 days after birth (adapted from Szulc, 2015).